pluralsight/guides/in-review/ruby-ruby-on-rails/implementing-a-custom-devise-sign-in-and-actioncable-rails-5/article.md

-Welcome to creating a Rails 5 App that uses a custom Devise log in page with ActionCable!
-What makes this so unique is that we want to define a subscribed user in our connection channel to be the current_user that signs in.
+In this tutorial, we'll be creating a Rails 5 App that uses a custom Devise log in page with ActionCable!
+What makes this app so unique is that we want to define a subscribed user in our connection channel to be the `current_user` that signs in.
 I will walk you through the steps of completing this challenge.

-Using Devise and ActionCable will allow for the ability to track a user's actions, specifically in a game setting.
-This can later be used to do things such as creating a game lobby, seeing past scores of particular users, and seeing who is #1 on the leaderboards!
+Together, Devise and ActionCable will allow us to track a user's actions, specifically in a game setting.
+This can later let us create a game lobby, see users' past scores, and determine who is #1 on the leaderboards.

 Let's get started.

 First make sure that you have Rails up to date.
-Use: `rails -v` and make sure it matches this: `Rails 5.0.0.rc1`
+Use: `rails -v` and make sure the output matches this: `Rails 5.0.0.rc1`

-Once you have the most up-to-date version of rails, create a new rails 5 app:
+Once you have the most up-to-date version of Rails, create a new Rails 5 app:

 `rails new <Your App Name>`